sararunda/friends-quotes/README.md

 * :mag_right: A header: with the title of the page and the quotes finder.
 You can filter by character and keyword.
 * :clipboard: Main: with all possible quotes.
-* :bulb:Footer: you can see a form to enter new quotes.
+* :bulb: Footer: you can see a form to enter new quotes.

 ### Built with 🛠️: